Braundo/kubernetes-guide/docs/core-concepts/kubernetes-api.md

 A vivid example of such extensibility can be observed in the storage domain, where third-party vendors integrate advanced functionalities—like snapshot scheduling—directly into Kubernetes through custom resources.
 While Kubernetes natively supports storage operations through StorageClasses and PersistentVolumeClaims, these custom resources enable the exposure of vendor-specific features within the same Kubernetes ecosystem.

 **The Extension Blueprint**
-Extending the Kubernetes API typically involves two key steps:
+Extending the Kubernetes API usually involves:

-1. **Creating a Custom Controller**: This involves developing a controller that operates on your custom logic, watching for changes to your custom resources and ensuring the desired state is achieved within the cluster.
+1. **Creating a Custom Controller**: Develop a controller that uses your custom logic to monitor changes to your resources, ensuring the cluster achieves and maintains the desired state.

-2. **Defining a Custom Resource**: Kubernetes facilitates this through the CustomResourceDefinition (CRD) API object.
-CRDs allow you to define new types of resources that integrate seamlessly with the Kubernetes API, complete with their own RESTful paths.
-Once defined, these custom resources can be managed via `kubectl` just like built-in resources, offering a native Kubernetes experience for your custom logic.
+2. **Defining a Custom Resource**: Utilize Kubernetes' CustomResourceDefinition (CRD) API object to create new resource types.
+CRDs integrate seamlessly with the Kubernetes API and include their own RESTful paths.
+Once established, manage these resources with kubectl as you would with standard resources, thus maintaining a consistent Kubernetes experience.

 This approach not only enriches the Kubernetes ecosystem with new functionalities but also maintains the uniformity and coherence of the Kubernetes API, ensuring that custom resources are as accessible and manageable as the built-in ones.
 Through CRDs, Kubernetes embraces an extendable architecture, empowering developers to innovate and expand the platform's capabilities to meet their unique operational requirements.